GandhiCloudLab/watson-ai-ops-330-guide-ilender/63-training-change-risk/readme.md

 #### Sample Unsuccessful record
 ![ChangeRisk](./images/snow3.png)

-Go to configured SNOW and feed the records in change_requests excel sheet into `Change` table.
+Go to ServiceNow and feed 5 records in change_requests as mentioned above.

 ## 2. Enable Data flow for Training